RuthyYao/RuthyYao.github.io/_posts/2024-11-14-Movie-success-analysis.md

 ## Results

-Based on the average popularity socre of each genre and the aerage worldwide gross revenue of each genre, the most popular and the best performing genres are Animation, Sci-fi and Adventure.
+Based on the average popularity score of each genre and the average worldwide gross revenue of each genre, the most popular and the best performing genres are Animation, Sci-fi and Adventure.

 <br>
 ![alt text](/img/movie-success-analysis/popularity_score_per_genre.png)